I love to grill, but how many veggie kebabs and burgers can one (vegetarian) girl endure? Enter, vegetarian halloumi wraps in pita bread!

 sliced red onion

 It seems a bit silly to give quantities for this recipe, so I’m not gonna do it.
 Really, who am I to dictate how much stuff should be in your pita?
 Three slices of halloumi per pita worked for me, but it depends on big your pitas are, Danish pitas are tiny… everything in Europe is tiny, so adjust accordingly ;-)

-Robert and I are old school, so we use charcoal.
+I’m old school, so I use charcoal.
 There’s nothing better than charcoal!

 While the charcoal is heating, slice the halloumi along a narrow side into 1/4-inch (or so) slices.